Podcast: Play in new window | Download

 A well-crafted foreword can substantially improve your book sales

 A foreword is an essential marketing tool for your non-fiction book.
-If it’s written properly, and with some understanding and forethought about its role in your book’s success, it can have a substantial impact on your book sales.
-In order to create this impact, there are two main ingredients that should be part of a great foreword.
+If written correctly and with some understanding and forethought about its role in your book’s success, it can substantially impact your book sales.
+To create this impact, two primary ingredients should be part of an excellent foreword.

 Ingredient # 1.
 Establish Your Credibility

 Here is a quick overview of what it takes to establish your credibility with readers:

 The person writing your book’s foreword must understand what needs to be said to show the reader why you have the proper credentials to write the book.
 Using anecdotes, stories, and facts, the foreword’s author will show the reader your commitment to the subject, your industry reputation, competence, integrity, values, likeability, and so on.

 All of this will showcase your credibility for this subject.
 This ‘third-party’ endorsement of you is compelling and can become very profitable for you.
 All this discussion about you will also help the reader connect emotionally with you.
 The deeper this connection becomes, the greater your chances of selling them a book.

 Ingredient # 2.
 Motivate People To Read Your Book